fossetcon/volunteering/README.md

 # Day -1 (Wednesday 9/10)
-We need folks to help us get the space setup.
+We need folks to help us get the space setup and to stuff bags.
 We will start at noon and you can join in whenever.
 We will be providing dinner :)

 # Day 0 (Thursday 9/11)